clairey-zx81/json-model/SPEC.md

 if the language JSON representation allows it.
 However, a model **should nots** rely on the fact that the specification order is preserved for its expected semantics.
-This allows to direct optimization by putting more likely properties ahead of the check.
+This allows to hint optimization by putting more likely properties ahead of the check.

 ### Comment Properties